bwp91/homebridge-ewelink/README.md

 2) Add to the platforms[] section of config.json.

-  * `phoneNumber` - The login phone number of your ewelink account
+  * `phoneNumber` - The login phone number of your ewelink account, do not include this if you login with email
-  * `email` - The login email of your ewelink account
+  * `email` - The login email of your ewelink account, do not include this if you login with phone number
   * `password` - Your ewelink account login password
-  * `imei` - This can be any valid UUID (or maybe any random string will do)
+  * `imei` - This can be any valid UUID, get one with an [online generator](https://www.famkruithof.net/uuid/uuidgen?numReq=1&typeReq=4&uppercaseReq=true)

 3) Restart Homebridge